yehia67/documentation/wallets/0.1/trinity/how-to-guides/protect-trinity-account.md

     This is the total amount of IOTA tokens which will be transferred to your new seed.
     :::

-4. If you think your balance is wrong, or you know that you have IOTA tokens on more than the first 50 addresses, click **Sync addresses**
+5. If you think your balance is wrong, or you know that you have IOTA tokens on more than the first 50 addresses, click **Sync addresses**

     The tool will check the balance of 50 more addresses each time you click this button.

     ![Seed migration balance](../images/seed-migration-balance.png)

-5. Choose an option to create a new seed, and follow the prompts
+6. Choose an option to create a new seed, and follow the prompts

     :::info:
     The tool randomly generates a new seed for you.
-If you want to choose your own seed or use a Ledger hardware wallet, you can do so after the Coordinator is restarted.
+If you want to choose your own seed or use a Ledger hardware wallet, you can [create a new Trinity account](../how-to-guides/create-an-account.md) after the Coordinator is restarted.
     :::

-6. Save your migration log file
+7. Save your migration log file

-    This file contains details about the transfer to your new seed.
-You can use this file to check the status of your transfer, and you will need it in case you need to go through the [Identity Verification Process](../references/faq.md#what-is-the-idenitity-verification-process).
+    This file contains details about the transactions that transfer the IOTA tokens to your new seed.
+You can use this file to check the status of your transfer.

     ![Migration log file](../images/seed-migration-log.png)